aritraghsh09/GaMorNet/README.md

 The file [gamronet.py](gamornet.py) contains the code that we use to create the GaMorNet model in TFLearn. *Note that this file will not run without further modification -- this is only meant to show what exact TFLearn functions we used to code GaMorNet*

 ### Using our Trained Models
 In our paper, we outline how we train GaMorNet.
 These trained models can be accessed via http://www.astro.yale.edu/aghosh/gamornet.html or http://gamornet.ghosharitra.com .
-In order to use these trained models, we provide some example code in the file [gamornet_use_trained.py](gamornet_used_trained.py)
+In order to use these trained models, we provide some example code in the file [gamornet_predict.py](gamornet_predict.py)

-This
+To use the above file, first make sure that you have the following Python Libraries already installed besides Tensorflow and TFLearn :- numpy,pylab,astropy,math,time,multiprocessing

+Next, to run this file, we first need the trained models.
+To demonstrate